 On top of requiring a permit from the Army Corps of Engineers, developing on or filling in wetlands can also affect your eligibility for USDA funding.

-The Wetland Conservation Provisions, also known as Swampbuster, prohibit USDA program participants from converting remaining wetlands on their agricultural land to cropland, pasture, or lay land unless the wetland acres, functions, and values are compensated for through wetland mitigation.
+The Wetland Conservation Provisions, also known as Swampbuster, prohibits USDA program participants from converting remaining wetlands on their agricultural land to cropland, pasture, or lay land unless the wetland acres, functions, and values are compensated for through wetland mitigation.

 To see if this applies to you, it’s best to have a conversation with your local Natural Resources Conservation Services (NRCS) office to discuss the details of wetland mitigation.